How To Run LinkedIn Ads in 2020: A Definitive Guide to Advertising on LinkedIn

-This appears on the Linkedin newsfeed.
+This appears on the LinkedIn newsfeed.
 Video makes your brand and offers more dynamic.
 Brands can also use videos to show interesting stats, facts and figures.
 It doesn’t always have to be about emotional stories.

 There are plenty of opportunities to get creative with videos.

-Message ads (Also known as Inmails)
+Message ads (Also known as InMail)

-Message ads are delivered directly to your audience’s Linkedin inbox.
+Message ads are delivered directly to your audience’s LinkedIn inbox.
 That’s a personal space and usually gets high open rates.
 Keep it short, concise and always remember to be direct with your offer.
 Follow the “What’s in it for me” mantra when you design your message copy.

 The big differentiator of message ads is the frequency cap.
-Linkedin has a 45-day frequency cap which means a user can only receive one marketing inmail in 45 days.
+LinkedIn has a 45-day frequency cap which means a user can only receive one marketing InMail in 45 days.

 This means that you have blocked your audience’s inbox from your competitor as well.
 Keep in mind that the same can be done to you, where you are blocked out.